dj-io/blu/sunday-cli/README.md

 ### Using Developer Mode

 Developer mode commands are available for contributors to streamline package development, testing, and deployment.
-These commands allow developers to rebuild and deploy apollo.
+These commands allow developers to rebuild and deploy sunday.

 ---